Yurockkk/Bluetooth-RPi-Python/README.md

 ![](images/discoverable.png)

-Now your RPi can be connected through bluetooth and receive commands (data) from / send executed results to the Android app: [Bluetooth-RPi](https://github.com/Yurockkk/Bluetooth-RPi)
+Now your RPi can be connected through bluetooth and receive commands (SSID & password) from / send executed results to the Android app: [Bluetooth-RPi](https://github.com/Yurockkk/Bluetooth-RPi)

 ## [OPTIONAL] Automating the Bluetooth Pairing Process